Myndex/SAPC-APCA/documentation/README.md

 ### BASIC FEATURES
 * Incorporates Spatial Frequency & Stimulus Size directly in predictions.
 * Spectral weighting of luminance based on sRGB coefficients.
-   - NEW: displayP3 added, AdobeRGB next.
+   - DisplayP3 and AdobeRGB input modules available.
 * Separate weighting for normal and reverse polarity (dark text on light background vs light text on dark, aka dark mode.)
-* Estimation and weighting of light adaptation for perceptual uniformity in a common "standard observer" model (see below).
+* Estimation and weighting of typical light adaptation for perceptual uniformity in a common "standard observer" model (see below).
 * Spatial frequency considerations for font weight as part of calculations and further defined in a lookup table.
 (I.e. values Lc 60 and higher are weighted for fonts less than 24px, values less than Lc60 are weighted for large fonts and non text).
 * Lookup table can be customized for different languages/character sets.

 -----
 ### [LIVE VERSION](https://www.myndex.com/APCA/)
-There is a working version with examples and reference material on [APCAsite](https://www.myndex.com/APCA/)
+There is a working version with examples and reference material on [APCA site](https://www.myndex.com/APCA/)

 -----
-### Font Use Lookup Table
+### Font Use Lookup Tables

 Latest Lookup Table: May 27 2022